 Happy birthday to you, Happy birthday to you, Happy birthday LaMusicJunkiee… Happy birthday to you!
 How old are you now?

 A few months ago, I interviewed a really big guy over here.
-A guy so big he fits in an award-winning blog, several Kenyan newspapers and magazines all at once.
+A guy so big he fits in an award-winning blog, several Kenyan newspapers, and magazines all at once.
+How does he do it?
 He’s got plenty of titles too.
 A writer, husband, father, imaginary mentor.

 This past week can only be described in one word… Heeectic!
 (Ignore the smile on my face) Let’s say I have been going up and down all week, with to-do lists longer than the school cafeteria line at lunchtime.
 My sleeping time has now graduated 2am, when it once was midnight.
 So not only am … More Guess who made a video!